-This Cinnamon Toast Crunch Granola tastes just like the classic cereal, with cozy cinnamon flavor and crunchy clusters, but made in a healthier way.
-Perfect for sprinkling on yogurt, smoothie bowls, or as cereal.
-Vegan, gluten-free, and refined sugar-free, with an optional high-protein twist!
+This Cinnamon Toast Crunch Granola tastes just like the classic cereal, with cozy cinnamon flavor and crunchy clusters, but made healthier.
+Sprinkle on yogurt, smoothie bowls, or enjoy as cereal.
+Vegan, gluten-free, refined sugar-free, and a high-protein option!

-Cinnamon toast crunch was easily one of my top five favorite cereals growing up.
-Anyone else?
-The warm cinnamon flavor, crunchy sugary squares, and the best part: when the cereal soaked into the milk and turned it into sweet cinnamon goodness (which I absolutely drank with a straw).
+My favorite cereal as a kid was cinnamon toast crunch.
+The warm cinnamon flavor, crunchy sugary squares, and that moment when the cereal soaked into the milk and turned it into sweet cinnamon goodness.
 Childhood memory = unlocked!

-Made with oats, almond butter, naturally sweetened with coconut sugar for that classic sugary crunch, and rice chex for that familiar cereal shape.
-For a high-protein option, I use catalina crunch cinnamon toast protein cereal (which adds even more cinnamon flavor).
+This cinnamon toast crunch granola is made with oats, almond butter, naturally sweetened with coconut sugar for that classic sugary crunch, and rice chex for that familiar cereal shape.

 Why You’ll Love This Recipe